 Scoring concrete is a great option for new and old concrete slabs, it is a simple way to add texture and depth to a blank slab.
+You may be wondering how to score concrete.
 Scored concrete is made up of various grooves that create a pattern or design, the grooves are cut directly into the concrete.
 Scoring is also known as sawcutting.

 Basic designs are a great way to reduce costs, but if you are looking to do a more elaborate design the options are endless.
 Curved lines and circles with multiple colors in the different sections can create a much more dramatic appearance.
 Add radiating lines from the circle or a gentle arch for other design options.
 In addition, a graphic or logo can be cut directly into the floor to create a unique focus.

-Special equipment, such as diamond masonry blades are used to do the actual scoring of hardened concrete.
-There are different machines of different sizes for different jobs, depending on the shape, size, and difficulty of the pattern.
-For more detailed patterns, concrete engraving equipment is often utilized.
+If you are learning how to score concrete, you need to know the exact measurements.
 Also, if you are planning on a scored design before you pour the concrete, a groover is an option to create lines in fresh concrete rather than using a saw to cut into hardened concrete.
-Score lines are usually around ¼ of an inch deep and do not need to be as deep as control joints, which need to be 25% of the concrete slabs depth.
+Score lines are usually around ¼ of an inch deep and do not need to be as deep as control joints, which need to be 25% of the concrete slab's depth.

 At Custom Concrete Creations we have state of the art equipment and a properly trained team with years of experience.
 Custom Concrete Creations is a premier contractor serving the Omaha area as well at the Midwest.
 Give us a call or send us an email for your custom concrete finishing needs today!